cap-js/docs/tools/cds-editors.md

 The *ActiveEditorOnly* mode is especially useful in situations when navigating through a large model, that is having multiple files open (even if they are not shown as tabs) and editing a file that the others directly or indirectly depend on.

-::: warning
-If switched to *OpenEditorsAndDirectSources* all model files on every change, for example typed character, are recompiled.<br>
+::: warning Large models can lead to **high CPU and memory load** If switched to *OpenEditorsAndDirectSources*, all model files on every change, for example typed character, are recompiled.

-If switched to _OpenEditorsOnly_ all open files, for example split tabs, are recompiled.<br>
+If switched to _OpenEditorsOnly_, all open files, for example split tabs, are recompiled.

-For large models, this can lead to **high CPU load** and **high memory load** and consequently weak responsiveness of the editor.
+The high resource consumption might impact the editor's responsiveness.
 :::

-##### Cds > Contributions > Enablement: Odata*
+##### Cds > Contributions > Enablement: Odata

 Default: *on*

 This setting enables extended support for annotations, that is refined diagnostics and code completion.
 Can be switched *off* for performance gains.